 The Texas A&M Aggies have sent numerous NCAA football players to the NFL, and a good deal of them have evolved into Pro Bowlers and All-Pro impact players for their respective teams.

-The top seven former Aggies in the NFL from last season is a pretty impressive list.
-It includes future Hall-of-Fame punter Shane Lechler, one of the best pass-rushers of all time in Von Miller and Mike Evans, who last year joined Randy Moss and A.J.
+The top seven former Aggies in the NFL is a pretty impressive list.
+It includes future Hall-of-Fame punter Shane Lechler, one of the best pass-rushers of all time in Von Miller and Mike Evans, who joined Randy Moss and A.J.
 Green as the only wide receivers in NFL history to begin their careers with five consecutive 1,000-yard seasons.

 I use the word "kid" lightly.

 Take a gander at how freaking big this human being was as a teenager.
 Imagine walking by a four-limbed boulder in the hallway on your way to class.
 For those wondering, that's what 6-foot-4, 240 pounds looks like.

 I mean, we've seen freakishly big football players before.
 Baylor's Shawn Oakman's sideline picture of him looking like a cyborg inspired a billion memes.
 Ole Miss wide receiver D.K.
 Metcalf's viral photo revealed he apparently invented negative percent body fat.

 But this is a HIGH SCHOOLER on a HIGH SCHOOL football team we're talking about.
 And he looks like one of the Monstars from Space Jam.

 Needless to say, he played like one when he took the field.